JPCodeCraft/AlbionFreeMarketTutorials/articles/mounts/types-guide/albion-online-mount-types-guide.md

 3. **Am I risking full-loot content where the mount's price matters?**

 With those questions in mind, let's look at the major categories and standout choices in each.

+## List of all Albion Mounts

+For the full list of all Albion mounts, including current prices and detailed information, check out the [Albion Mounts page](https://albionfreemarket.com/mounts).

 ## Standard Riding Mounts – Everyday Mobility